 Firstly, it’s worth pointing out that there are various varieties of lava.
 Some are hotter, others are cooler, and some are stickier.
 The lava’s properties will determine how fast or slow your untimely demise will be.

 Generally speaking, most lava is around 1,000°C (1,832°F), and it’s incredibly sticky, or “viscous”.
 It’s more like a very gloopy oil than water, so when you fall into it, it’ll stick to you like glue.
-As the average lava is 3-4 times as dense as you, you’ll sink slowly too, perhaps for several minutes.
+As the average lava is 3-4 times as dense as you, you’ll sink slowly too; in fact, you might just float atop its surface depending on how much you struggle.

 So, upon hopping in for your deadly bath, you’ll get stuck at the surface as the lava begins to give you full thickness burns.
 This injury is the type that not only destroys the upper layer of your skin (epidermis), but quickly destroys your nerve endings and severs your blood vessels within your underlying dermis.
 Your subcutaneous fat will also boil off, so in effect, you’ll be seared like a beef steak.